grezniczek/redcap_survey_auth/README.md

 - **Fail message:** A message that is displayed to the user in case the login fails.
 Defaults to 'Invalid username and/or password or access denied.'.

 - **Lockout message:** A message that is displayed to the user in case of too many failed login attempts.
 Defaults to 'Too many failed login attempts.
 Please try again later.'.

+- **Success message** and **Continue label:** A message and button label that are displayed to the user after successful authentication.
+This is only relevant when using the advanced mode (i.e. when an API token is provided).

 - **Authentication methods:** Any of the following methods can be used for authentication.
 Note the order, in which authentication is attempted: Custom > Table > Other LDAP > LDAP.